Casey-Litmer/menucmd/README.md

 Other features such as lazy evaluation with the `Bind` class can also be used independently of the menu interface.

+MenuCMD also comes with a simple domain-specific language associated with .mcmd files.

 ---
 ## Sections: